 Paint Color Picking Tip: The easiest way to get accurate colors is to tip the paint bottle over and look at the bottom.

-As you’re picking colors, start thinking about which of the colors you’ll want to use as your background color.
+As you’re picking colors based on your color palette, start thinking about which of the colors you’ll want to use as your background color.
 Before you start your project, take a few minutes to cover your whole canvas in your background color paint.

 Be sure to paint the edges too, so you can hang your art without a frame.